 If all else fails, then all that remains to match the colour by eye, although it should be worthwhile to find a friendly paint supplier prepared to help find an acceptable colour through their vast reservoir of colour chips and swatches.

-More restorers are comfortable with the concept of a bare-metal respray than they were in the past, although they are taking a chance the removing the car's primary protection may open a pandora's box of problems that it will cost more to solve than leaving a coat of stable, solid paint, even though it may be sixty years or elder.
+More restorers are comfortable with the concept of a bare-metal respray than they were in the past, although they do run the risk of removing the car's primary protective cover, potentially opening a pandora's box of problems.

-A stripped shell, on the other hand, is always going to attract moisture and with it rust, especially when the bodyshell has been shot or sandblasted.
+On the other hand, a stripped shell is always going to attract moisture and rust, especially when the bodyshell has been shot or sandblasted.

 That means that little or no time must be wasted between stripping to bare metal and the car at least being sprayed with undercoat.